12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: Threat intelligence driven simulations.

-Proofpoint leverages its dominance in the email gateway market (SEG) to fuel its simulations.
-Because they see a vast amount of the world’s email traffic, they can turn real attacks blocked by their gateway into simulations instantly.
+Proofpoint uses its email gateway market (SEG) dominance to fuel its simulations.
+Because they see a vast share of the world’s email traffic, they can turn real attacks blocked by their gateway into simulations almost instantly.

 Why it works: